 The Supremes are three African-American girlfriends who bonded as teenagers in Plainview, Indiana in the 1960s, and remained friends for all their lives.

 After church on Sundays the three couples assemble for lunch at 'Earl's All-You-Can-Eat' to dine and schmooze.
 As the story proceeds we learn about life-altering events associated with Earl's restaurant - many witnessed by kind fatherly Earl himself.
-Racism, prevalent during the events of the story, also profoundly affects the lives of the Plainview residents.
+Everyone loves Earl, who's always ready to lend a helping hand.....particularly to troubled teens.

 I thought the book was funny, profound, dramatic, and sad in turn, and well worth reading.